gustavolemesleitebarbosa/franq-challenge/README.md

 1. **User Authentication**

-   - Account creation (registration) using name, email, phone, and password.
+   - Account creation (registration) using name, email, and password.
    - Login with email and password.
    - Route protection, redirecting unauthenticated users to the login page.